IonelPopJara/purple-haze/README.md

 # Purple Haze
 Purple Haze is a simple python program destined to visualize the current air pollution using charts.

+TODO: Explain how the fuck the polution index works

 ## Installation

 `Python 3 is requiered to run the program`